Kasor: Communities

 Kasor has highest population of (Kshatriya) community while Patel considered as second highest population.
 Kasor is the only village that has two sub-Leva Patel community (21 Gam Patidar and 22 Gam Patidar) living together.
 Brahmons, Jain, Tailor, Muslim, Prajapati (Kumbhar), RABARI.

-/Vaghela, Harijan community can be also found in the village.
+/Vaghela, Valmiki community can be also found in the village.

 Economy

 Agriculture is the main activity in this village.
 Tobacco, rice, bajra, (millet) corn, wheat, and vegetable farming are also done here.
 Kasor is also famous for Dairy Farming, almost 75% families have cows and buffaloes, and they earn daily income from dairy farming.
 In one survey of AMUL, Kasor was highest milk collection village from Anand District.

 Temples (Mandir)

 Dholeswar Mahadev

-The village has famous temple of Lord Shiva “Dholeswar Mahadev” located in center of the village.
-The Temple is very big and well-known among many people.
-The “Shraavana” (Holy Month in Hindu religion) and Mahashivratri festivals celebrated widely in this temple.
-During the whole Shravana month and other festival many people come to the temple and take blessings from the lord.
-In the last Monday of Shravana month, a village fair organised near the temple area called “Mota Bajar”.
-And in the end of that day Lord Shiva start to visit whole Village in “Palaki” with Priests.
+The village has a famous temple of Lord Shiva “Dholeswar Mahadev” located in center of the village.
+The temple is very big and well known among many people.
+During the “Shraavana” (Holy Month in Hindu religion) and Mahashivratri festivals are celebrated widely in this temple.
+During the whole Shravana month and other festivals, many people come to the temple and take blessings from the lord.
+On the last Monday of Shravana month, a village fair is organised near the temple area called “Mota Bajar”.
+And at the end of that day Lord Shiva starts to visit the whole village in “Palaki” with priests.